Shawn-xyg/Udacity-Project_Exploratory-Data-Analysis-of-White-Wine-dataset-Using-R/README.md

 1. A stream-of-consciousness analysis and exploration of the data.

-⋅⋅⋅a.
+⋅⋅⋅ a.
 Headings and text should organize your thoughts and reflect your analysis as you explored the data.

-⋅⋅⋅b.
+⋅⋅⋅ b.
 Plots in this analysis do not need to be polished with labels, units, and titles; these plots are exploratory (quick and dirty).
 They should, however, be of the appropriate type and effectively convey the information you glean from them.

-⋅⋅⋅c.
+⋅⋅⋅ c.
 You can iterate on a plot in the same R chunk, but you don’t need to show every plot iteration in your analysis.

 2. A section at the end called “Final Plots and Summary”

-⋅⋅⋅You will select three plots from your analysis to polish and share in this section.
+⋅⋅⋅ You will select three plots from your analysis to polish and share in this section.
 The three plots should show different trends and should be polished with appropriate labels, units, and titles (see the Project Rubric for more information).

 3. A final section called “Reflection”

-⋅⋅⋅This should contain a few sentences about your struggles, successes, and ideas for future exploration on the data set (see the Project Rubric for more information).
+⋅⋅⋅ This should contain a few sentences about your struggles, successes, and ideas for future exploration on the data set (see the Project Rubric for more information).

 ## Step Five - Knit your RMD file
 Your knitted RMD file should not be one long chunk of R code.
 It should contain text and plots interspersed throughout.
 The goal is to give the person reading the file insight into what you were thinking as you explored your data.